birddevelper/Flask_SqlAlchemy_Report/README.md

 This is easy to use tool for generating html table from sql query.

-the packes contains only one function named "generateFromSql" with 8 arguments :
+the package contains only one function named "generateFromSql" with 8 arguments :

 * session : SQLAlchemy session
 * title : the title of the report that will be shown on top of table